-Travel time plots for three segments on eastbound SR 522 are shown in Figure 4-17, Figure 4-18 through Figure 4-19 for the analysis period of May 1, 2013, through May 8, 2013.
-The weekly data demonstrate that the travel times on all three segments are consistent and cyclical.
+Travel time plots for three segments on eastbound SR 522 are shown in Figure 4.17, Figure 4.18 through Figure 4.19 for the analysis period of May 1st, 2013 through May 8th, 2013.
+The weekly data demonstrates that the travel times on all three segments are consistent and cyclical.
 The difference between weekdays and weekends is distinguishable.
 These results are in accordance with expectations based on westbound performance.

-The descriptive statistics for the two month period (April 5, 2013, through June 8, 2013) are summarized in Table 4-11.
-Because of the lack of ground truth on the eastbound segments, it is not possible to evaluate the sensors' accuracy; however, it is clear the Inrix data indicate a significantly higher or lower and more highly smoothed travel time over the off-peak hours than the others.
+The descriptive statistics for the two month period (April 5th, 2013 through June 8th, 2013) are summarized in Table 4.11.
+Due to the lack of ground truth on the eastbound segments it is not possible to evaluate the sensors' accuracy; however, it is clear the Inrix data indicates a significantly higher or lower and more highly smoothed travel time over the off-peak hours compared to the others.
 For the 68th Ave.
 NE to 83rd Pl.
 NE segment, the Inrix results are significantly lower and less responsive than the other systems.
 For SR 104 to 68th Ave.
 NE Inrix reports a lower travel time, but with less separation than the other two segments and more responsiveness to traffic conditions.
-For the NE 153rd St. to SR 104 segment Inrix data are generally higher and somewhat responsive to traffic conditions.
+For the NE 153rd St. to SR 104 segment Inrix data is generally higher and somewhat responsive to traffic conditions.
 Overnight, BlueTOAD was observed to have a number of gaps in its data.
-This is not necessarily a problem, as it is likely an effect of low traffic volumes, when travel time data are least likely to be needed, but the lack of data should be noted.
+This is not necessarily a problem, as it is likely an effect of low traffic volumes, when travel time data is least likely to be needed, but the lack of data should be noted.

-In order to have an overall view of the accuracy of travel time estimation on eastbound, data collected between 9am and 10am (an off-peak period) on Wednesdays across two months (April 5, 2013, through June 8, 2013) are analyzed for all sensors.
-Table 4-11 presents descriptive statistics of the collected data.
-As seen in Table 4-11 the average travel times are closely estimated by all sensors.
+In order to have an overall view of the accuracy of travel time estimation on eastbound, data collected between 9 am and 10 am (an off-peak period) on Wednesdays across two months (April 5th, 2013 through June 8th, 2013) are analyzed for all sensors.
+Table 4.11 presents descriptive statistics of the collected data.
+As seen in Table 4.11 the average travel times are closely estimated by all sensors.
 Inrix has the highest difference with the other sensors.
-The matches recorded by Blip-BT, Blip-WiFi, Blip-Combined, and BlueTOAD shown in Table 4-11 are proportional to those shown in Table 4-8.
+The matches recorded by Blip-BT, Blip-WiFi, Blip-Combined and BlueTOAD shown in Table 4.11 are proportional to those shown in Table 4.8.
 This indicates that the penetration rate of each individual system on both time scales and directions is consistent.

-Figure 4-17.
-Travel time plot from 68th Ave.
+Figure 4.17 Travel time plot from 68th Ave.
 NE to 83rd Pl.
-NE (EB) for May 1, 2013, through May 8, 2013
+NE (EB) for May 1st, 2013 through May 8th, 2013

-Figure 4-17 shows the overlaid profiles of travel time for all the sensors on 68th Ave.
+Figure 4.17 shows the overlaid profiles of travel time for all the sensors on 68th Ave.
 NE to 83rd Pl.
-NE (EB) over the course of a week from May 1, 2013, through May 8, 2013.
+NE (EB) over the course of a week from May 1st, 2013 through May 8th, 2013.
 It is clear that all the sensors are capable of detecting the cyclical pattern of travel time over weekdays and weekend and also for the morning and afternoon peaks.
 However, it is clear the Inrix reports a significantly lower and highly smoothed travel time on this segment compared to others.
 Overnight, BlueTOAD was observed to have a number of gaps in its data.

-Figure 4-18.
-Travel time plot from SR 104 to 68th Ave.
-NE (EB) for May 1, 2013, through May 8, 2013
+Figure 4.18 Travel time plot from SR 104 to 68th Ave.
+NE (EB) for May 1st, 2013 through May 8th , 2013